estebanmunchjones2019/nodemailer-form-article/Readme.md

+**Note: if you wanna deploy a cloud function to the cloud, you'll need a credit card, altough you're not gonna be charged unless you invoke it more than 2 million times a month**

 ## Creating the contact form:

-In this section we're gonna create a contact form with React and Material UI, and we're gonna add validation, a spinner to show that something is happending after clicking the submit button, and a snackbar to inform the user what was the result of the request.
+In this section we're gonna create a contact form with React, with the following features:

+-Material UI components, to make it look good.

+-Validation, to provide a better UX.
+The form can only be submitted if all the fields are not empty and the email address has the appropriate shape.

+-Spinner, to show that something is on the way.

+-Snackbars, to inform the user the result of an action.

 So, let's get started and start building it: